victorshinya/awesome-ibmcloud/README.md

 * [cf-web-nodejs](https://github.com/victorshinya/cf-web-nodejs) - Launch your website with Node.js and Cloud Foundry.
 * [ibm-cloud-go](https://github.com/IBM-Cloud/bluemix-go) - Go library for accessing the IBM Cloud API.
 * [insurance-bot](https://github.com/IBM-Cloud/insurance-bot) - A message based insurance experience.
+* [kitura](https://github.com/IBM-Swift/Kitura) - A Swift web framework and HTTP server.
+* [kitura-sample](https://github.com/IBM-Swift/Kitura-Sample) - A sample application that shows how to use various features of Kitura.
 * [kitura-starter](https://github.com/IBM-Cloud/Kitura-Starter) - Kitura-based server starter application for the IBM Cloud.
 * [logistics-wizard](https://github.com/IBM-Cloud/logistics-wizard) - The Logistics Wizard is an end-to-end, smart supply chain management solution.
 * [multiple-deployment-options](https://github.com/IBM-Cloud/multiple-deployment-options) - Shows how one service can be deployed to multiple deployment options.